jr69ss/documentation/docs/install.md

 ## Maxmind Databases

 To use the Maxmind databases for GeoIP and ASN enrichment you will need to download the databases.
 Due to changes in privacy law in California, Maxmind no longer makes its GeoLite2 databases available for download without [registering on their website](https://dev.maxmind.com/geoip/geoip2/geolite2/).
-Once you have registered and downloaded the database, you can make them available to the ElastiFlow Unified Collector for enrichment of public IP addresses.
+Once you have registered and downloaded the database, you can make them available to the ElastiFlow Unified Flow Collector for enrichment of public IP addresses.

 ## Configuration Environment Variable Reference

+### General Settings

+#### `UNICOLLD_LICENSED_CORES`

+The ElastiFlow Unified Flow Collector is licensed by _**cores**_.
+By default the number of cores will be set based on the provided license key.
+However the number of cores to be used by as instance can be configured manually.
+This is usually done when it is desired to use multiple instances of the collector.
+For example, a subscription for 8 licensed cores can be split into 2 instances, of 4 cores each, by setting `UNICOLLD_LICENSED_CORES: 4` for each instance.
+If set to a value greater than allowed by the license key, the instances will be started with the number of cores from the license key.

+The default values of `UNICOLLD_SERVER_UDP_PACKET_STREAM_MAX_SIZE`, `UNICOLLD_RECORD_STREAM_MAX_SIZE` and `UNICOLLD_OUTPUT_ELASTICSEARCH_POOL_SIZE` are based on the number of licensed cores.
+However, these settings may also be set manually to override the defaults as needed for a given environment.

+The default value of `1` is the number of cores allowed under the `community` and `basic` subscription tiers.
+See [https://www.elastiflow.com/subscriptions](https://www.elastiflow.com/subscriptions) for more details about subscription options.

+- Default
+  - `1`

+> NOTE!
+The Beta releases of the ElastiFlow Unified Flow Collector has no limit on the number of cores which can be configured.
+For scale/throughput testing this value should be set to the number of physical cores available on the system running the collector.

+### Logging Settings

+#### `UNICOLLD_LOGGER_LEVEL`

+Specifies the output level for logging.

+- Valid Values
+  - `debug`, `info`, `warn`, `error`, `panic`, `fatal`
+- Default
+  - `info`

+#### `UNICOLLD_LOGGER_ENCODING`

+Specifies the output format of the produced logs.

+- Valid Values
+  - `console`, `json`
+- Default
+  - `json`

 ### UDP Server Settings